Durray History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Durray research.
-Another 299 words (21 lines of text) covering the years 1260, 1296, 1464, 1519, 1526, 1564, 1555, 1616, 1596 and 1680 are included under the topic Early Durray History in all our PDF Extended History products and printed products wherever possible.
+Another 302 words (22 lines of text) covering the years 1260, 1296, 1464, 1519, 1526, 1564, 1650, 1555, 1616, 1596, 1680, 1558, 1496, 1561, 1527, 1530, 1587, 1537, 1600, 1537, 1596, 1680 and 1596 are included under the topic Early Durray History in all our PDF Extended History products and printed products wherever possible.

 The arts of spelling and translation were yet in their infancies when surnames began, so there are an enormous number of spelling variations of the names in early Scottish records.
 This is a particular problem with Scottish names because of the numerous times a name might have been loosely translated to English from Gaelic and back.
 Durray has been spelled Durie, Durray, Doray, Dorie, Durrie and others.

-Some of the Durray family moved to Ireland
+Migration of the Durray family to Ireland

 Some of the Durray family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 This oppression forced many Scots to leave their homelands.
 Most of these chose North America as their destination.
 Although the journey left many sick and poor, these immigrants were welcomed the hardy with great opportunity.
 Many of these settlers stood up for their newfound freedom in the American War of Independence.
 More recently, Scots abroad have recovered much of their collective heritage through highland games and other patriotic functions and groups.
 An examination of passenger and immigration lists has located various settlers bearing the name Durray: John Durie who settled in Boston Massachusetts in 1620; Isabel Durie settled in New Jersey in 1686; Jacob Durie settled in Philadelphia, Pennsylvania in 1738..